 A solid strategy to sports betting, which is a compromise of the two methods, relies on independent research.
 As mentioned previously, blindly placing bets on online bookmakers calls or gossip isn’t going to support your sports betting long-term.

-The key to success is betting on favourites when the underdog has no chance of winning, based upon their stats.
+The key to success is betting on favourites when the underdog has no chance of succeeding, based upon their stats.
 These small wagers will support your bankroll.
-The secret to big money is through finding ‘Value bets’.
+The secret to somewhat less risky success is through finding ‘Value bets’.

 The thrill of sports betting is the lack of a guarantee.
 You can spend hours researching a team, and on the day, the results are the opposite to your predictions.
 It’s this element of surprise that makes sports so entertaining after all.